 It is quite expensive to call out of the country using one of the countries several International phone lines.
 There is a main post office where you can buy calling cards based upon a certain number of minutes.
-I recommend using the much cheaper “net-to-phone” service available in several of the Internet cafes.
-I found the reception to be quite clear.
-Note for some reason the cafes offering the “net-to-phone” service did not allow phone calls to Thailand.
+Rather, we simply recommend purchasing a local sim card and using Skype or enabling wifi calling on your phone (must be connected to a wifi network).

 The combination of very few Street Lights and large holes in the sidewalks can be a dangerous combination at night – be careful when walking around after dark.